eyulf/alexgardner.id.au/_posts/2020-12-11-aws-certified-systems-architect-professional.md

 {% include blog_image.html image="aws-sap" format="png" alt="AWS Certified Solutions Architect – Professional" %}

 On {{ page.date | date_to_long_string }} I passed the [AWS Certified Solutions Architect – Professional][aws-sap-exam] exam, and am now an [AWS Certified Systems Architect - Professional][aws-sap-cert].
+This follows me obtaining the [assocciate certification][aws-saa] in June.

 I found this exam was difficult and grueling!
-I started studying for this as soon as I had passed the [Terraform Associate][hc-ta] certification and was studying at every chance I got, in addition to working with AWS almost full time in a new role at work that I had started in August.
+I started studying in earnest for this as soon as I had passed the [Terraform Associate][hc-ta] certification and was studying at every chance I got, in addition to working with AWS almost full time in a new role at work that I had started in August.
 My primary study material of choice for the exam was an excellent training course by [Adrian Cantrill][cantrill].

-Some of the resources I used to help fill the knowledge gaps I needed to pass this exam were:
+Some of the resources I used to help provide the knowledge and skills I needed to pass this exam were:

 * Practical experience through working professionally with AWS
 * Adrian Cantrill's exam specific [AWS training course][cantrill-sap-course]